This policy is outlined as follows:

 Once emailed, received in person, and/or mailed, such notice will be considered delivered.

-In cases of allegations of sexual misconduct, violence, or where the law allows, notice of the outcome will be delivered to all parties simultaneously, meaning without substantial delay between the notifications to each party.
+In cases of allegations of violence, or where the law allows, notice of the outcome will be delivered to all parties simultaneously, meaning without substantial delay between the notifications to each party.

 The student conduct process, barring extenuating circumstances, will seek resolution within 45 business days of the receipt of an allegation, excluding the appeal process.

 One or more of the following sanctions may be imposed upon a respondent for being found responsible for a violation of misconduct.
 Sanctions determined will be proportionate to the severity of the violation and to the cumulative conduct history of the respondent.
 Sanctions may be noted on a respondent’s official academic transcript when the outcome requires the student’s separation from the university for any period of time.

 Warning: An official written notice the respondent has violated the Student Conduct Code with the understanding that additional conduct actions would result should the respondent be involved in other violations while affiliated with the University.